 Our staff are a committed group of Christian professionals.
 Staff can be emailed at: [firstname]@cornerstone.ac.nz or [firstname].[lastname]@cornerstone.ac.nz

 Chris MitchellThere are not many schools in New Zealand where a person feels privileged to teach, but Cornerstone Christian School is definitely one of those.
 It’s a great place with great staff collegiality and fantastic kids and at Cornerstone a teaching job becomes a full time Christian Ministry!
 Teaching is my passion, but the things that really get me going are Maths, Science, the Arts, taking students on education experiences in the outdoors and integrating ICT into learning.
 I have been teaching for 15 years, all in the Manawatu region.
-Five of those years were as Teaching Principal at Awahou School in the Pohangina Valley, and I have been teaching at Cornerstone Christian School for the last nine years.
-In 2016, I was appointed to the position of Deputy Principal and I now have the awesome job of guiding the teaching and learning in the Primary School and helping teachers become even better than they are already
+Five of those years were as Teaching Principal at Awahou School in the Pohangina Valley, and I have been teaching at Cornerstone Christian School since 2008.
+In 2016, I was appointed to the position of Deputy Principal and I now have the awesome job of guiding the teaching and learning in the Primary School and helping teachers become even better than they are already.

 Thank you everyone for the wonderful welcome I have received starting at Cornerstone this year.
 I have been impressed by the many supportive staff, parents and students that have popped in for a chat or a handshake to express their greetings.

 In coming to Cornerstone, I join the rest of my family here.
 Mrs Rose of course is the Team Leader in Year 7/8, and Harrison and Ashton have been attending Cornerstone since they started school.